Section B of the P11d form relates to the cash value of expenses that should have been paid by an employee but were paid by the employer instead.

-What to Include Section B Payments Made on Behalf of the Employee
+What’s Included in Section B: Payments Made on Behalf of the Employee

-How to Calculate the Value Payments Made on Behalf of the Employee
+How to Calculate the Cash Value Payments Made on Behalf of the Employee

 Tax on Notional Payments